micmejia/bible-dump/NKJV/Jeremiah/Jer 33.md

 'In those days and at that time I will cause to grow up to David A Branch of righteousness; He shall execute judgment and righteousness in the earth.

 ###### 16
 In those days Judah will be saved, And Jerusalem will dwell safely.
-And this _is the name_ by which she will be called: [^c]THE LORD OUR RIGHTEOUSNESS.'
+And this _is the name_ by which she will be called: THE LORD OUR RIGHTEOUSNESS.'

 ###### 17
 "For thus says the Lord: 'David shall never lack a man to sit on the throne of the house of Israel;

 ###### 18
-nor shall the priests, the Levites, lack a man to offer burnt offerings before Me, to [^d]kindle grain offerings, and to sacrifice continually.' " ## The Permanence of God's Covenant
+nor shall the priests, the Levites, lack a man to offer burnt offerings before Me, to kindle grain offerings, and to sacrifice continually.' " ## The Permanence of God's Covenant

 ###### 19
 And the word of the Lord came to Jeremiah, saying,